SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    the new value that you assign will replace the one that was just set.

 ..
 TODO: mention that this also works for global / local variables

-..
-TODO: mention that you can't override to observe a read-only property, as there will never be anything to actually observe The same will be true for overriden constant properties once stored property overriding is implemented.

 .. _Properties_TypeProperties: